Mittlebenskrise/Mittlebenskrise.github.io/hosting/docker.md

     mkdir docker-compose
     mkdir docker-data

-Now, in the Docker Compose directory, let’s create a directory for our secrets, e.g. passwords, which we don’t want everybody to be able to read.
+Now, in the Docker Compose directory, let’s create a directory for our secrets, e.g., passwords, which we don’t want everybody to be able to read.
 So, we will put them in a folder, which can only be accessed by the super user:

     cd docker-compose
     mkdir secrets